amper5and/node-google-voice/readme.md

 		'unarchive'
 		'star'
 		'unstar'
+		'deleteForever'
-		'deleteForever' : deletes the message F O R E V E R 'toggleTrash' : calling this on a message will move it to the inbox if it is in the trash OR will move it to the trash if it is somewhere else
+		'toggleTrash' - calling this on a message will move it to the inbox if it is in the trash OR will move it to the trash if it is somewhere else

 * `messageID` (String or Array) is the String/Array of unique message id(s).
 This ID can be had from the message objects returned by voiceClient.get() (discussed earlier)
-* `callback` (Function) is of the form function(body, response) where body and response are described in the INTRODUCTION
+* `callback` (Function) is of the form function(body, response) where body and response are described above in the Intro

 #### Example:  star a message
 	voiceClient.set('star',messageID,function(body,reponse){